Home » Furniture Makeover » Navy Blue Sewing Cabinet Makeover

 Step 4

 Prepare to paint.
-Due to the snow on the ground, diy sawhorses were used to hold the sewing cabinet.
-Although the top of the cabinet appears to have brush marks, the sander did a great job smoothing the paint.
+Because of the snow on the ground, DIY sawhorses were used to hold the sewing cabinet.
+Although the cabinet top appears to have brush marks, the sander did a great job of smoothing the paint.
 This is when you close your eyes, run your hand across the paint, and feel the smoothness.
 If you feel something less than perfect, keep sanding.

 Step 5